pliang64/fatools/README.md

 A headless python tool package for working with fasta sequences

 The script is written in python 2, so you will need to use python 2 to run the script.
-Simply download the repository, navigate to the folder where fatools.py is located.
+Simply download the repository, navigate to the folder where fatools is located.
 To use the tools you have to start any command with
-`python fatools.py`.
+`python fatools`.
 If you want to run the script without having to type 'python' or run it from any directory in your terminal, follow the instructions under **Make fatools available from any directory**.

 ### List of commands
 <details>